Adolescent Brain Development And What It Means

 The answer is the prefrontal cortex.

-Brain development happens to start in the back of the brain, and working its way to the front.
+Brain development happens to start in the back of the brain and works its way to the front.
 The prefrontal cortex is located at the front of the brain, just behind your forehead.
 It is the last part of the brain to develop.
 Development of the prefrontal cortex is not finished until we are somewhere in our mid-twenties.

 While their prefrontal cortex is developing, adolescents must rely on other parts of their brain to make decisions, such as the amygdala.
 That part of the brain is associated with emotion, impulse, instinct, and aggression.
 The limbic system, fully developed in adolescence, plays a key role; it is responsible for reward-seeking behavior, motivating teens to seek out the social approval of their peers, as well as other emotional rewards.